iw27-b/swish/api.md

 ```

 **Note:**
-- **Saved Payment Method**: Use `paymentMethodId` with `cvv` for saved cards
+- **Saved Payment Method**: Use `paymentMethodId` for saved cards
   - `paymentMethodId` is the ID of a saved payment method (returned from `/api/users/me/payment-methods`)
-  - `cvv` is required and validated against the stored CVV hash
-  - The CVV is hashed using SHA-256 and stored with the payment method for validation during checkout
+  - CVV is not stored server-side and is not required for saved cards
 - **One-Time Payment**: Use `oneTimePayment` object for guest/temporary card usage
   - Card details are NOT stored in the database
   - Used for users who don't want to save their card information